-A judge has ruled a St. Louis abortion clinic can stay open while a fight over the facility's license plays out in court.
+A judge has ruled a St. Louis abortion clinic can continue providing abortion services while a fight over the facility's license plays out in court.

 Last month, Planned Parenthood sued Missouri after the state's health department refused to renew the clinic's abortion license, which was set to expire on May 31.
 Department officials say inspectors found issues at the St. Louis facility and want to hear from the clinic's doctors as part of an investigation.
 But Planned Parenthood likened the move to "inappropriate interrogation, bordering on harassment."

 This came shortly after Missouri Gov. Mike Parson signed a bill that bans abortion after eight weeks into a pregnancy.
 That law makes exceptions for medical emergencies, but not for cases of rape or incest.